MSc Thesis, Internship and Research Practice: overview

 ReportsResearch reportScientific report + reflection reportScientific report + reflection report

-Available forAll MSc studentsAll MSc studentsOnly in exceptional cases (from Sept 2026; final decision on this restriction pending)
+Available forAll MSc studentsAll MSc studentsOnly in exceptional cases (from Sept 2026)

 *Extensions to 30 or 36 EC may be possible depending on your programme (see the article on MSc-internship)